karlorz/risk_normalization/README.md

 * number_of_days_in_forecast: the number of trading days in the forecast periods.
     Typically 504 for a 2 year forecast number_repetitions:
 * initial_capital: initial amount in the trading account.
 Default = $100,000.00.
-* tail_percentage: The percentage at which to measure the tail risk.
+* tail_percentile: The percentage at which to measure the tail risk.
 Default = 5.
 * drawdown_tolerance: The traders drawdown tolerance.
 Expressed as a proportion of maximum equity to date.
 Default = 0.10 == a 10% drawdown.
 * number_equity_in_CDF: The number of equity curves used to compute a single CDF.
 Default = 1000